LIS Logo

 § 4.1-1602.
 Permit to operate pharmaceutical processor or cannabis dispensing facility.

 B. Each permit shall expire annually on a date determined by the Board in regulation.
-The number of permits that the Board may issue or renew in any year is limited to one pharmaceutical processor and up to five cannabis dispensing facilities for each health service area established by the Board of Health.
+The number of permits that the Board may issue or renew in any year is limited to one permit in each health service area established by the Board of Health, which shall govern the operations of the pharmaceutical processor and up to five cannabis dispensing facilities in each health service area established by the Board of Health.
 Permits shall be displayed in a conspicuous place on the premises of the pharmaceutical processor and cannabis dispensing facility.

 E. A laboratory testing samples for a pharmaceutical processor shall obtain a controlled substances registration certificate pursuant to § 54.1-3423 and shall comply with quality standards established by the Board of Pharmacy in regulation.